Barnard 150 - The Seahorse Nebula: Image Processing Walkthrough

 4. Initial Process of Linear RGB data

 Run DBE for the RGB linear image.
 Use subtraction for the correction method.
-Choose a sampling plan that avoids the nebulae.
+Choose a sampling plan that avoids the nebulae (see below)

-Select a preview rectangle sampling the background sky and then set up and run SPCC.
+Select a preview rectangle that samples the background sky, and then set up and run SPCC.

 Use the 571 device curve